charlierobson/M5Cheg/README.md

 ```
 Simple!

 The first patches were for the VDP IO addresses.
-Armed with the logging of IO accesses that I put in earlier I could define the patch data.
-With those in place the remapping hack can be removed from MAME.
-It's useful to add a warning in the emulator when a wrong IO address is hit in case any remappings were missed.
-Some were so that was a good investment.
+Armed with the logging of IO accesses that I put in earlier I could define the [patch data](https://github.com/charlierobson/M5Cheg/blob/master/innout.asm) to modify them.
+With this in place the remapping hack can be removed from MAME.
+It's useful to add a warning in the emulator when a wrong IO address is accessed in case any remappings were missed.
+Some were, so that was a good investment.

 BRASS isn't (as far as I know) able to define start addresses for each patch block so I had to use some tricks and a lot of mental math to calculate relative addresses, but this is easy enough if tedious.
+I'm sure I could come up with something if I thought hard enough.

 One thing I wish I'd done is work out a way to verify the correctness of each block because I got the byte count wrong _a lot_.
 It was, again, easy enough to correct but tedious.
-I considered having each patch block in its own separate asm file and then include all the binary output in one master asm file but many patches refer to one another so that would have been its own special pain point.
-This was a useful technique for a couple of patches that required generating offset tables though, e.g. [key cap remapping](https://github.com/charlierobson/M5Cheg/blob/master/keycaptable.asm) which was assembled separately then included as a binary.
+I considered having every patch block in its own separate asm file and then include all the binary output in one master asm file but many patches refer to one another so that would have been its own special pain.
+It was, however, a useful technique for a couple of patches that required generating offset tables, e.g. [key cap remapping](https://github.com/charlierobson/M5Cheg/blob/master/keycaptable.asm) which was assembled separately then included as a blob.

 With the ability to patch the binary off I went!
-First thing was implementing keyboard reading code that 1. worked and 2. fitted in the address space of the code that I was overwriting.
-For the most part this was OK, but some patches were larger than the space available so required finding a freed-up block of memory and relocating functionality.
+First thing was implementing keyboard reading code that fitted in the address space of the code that I was overwriting.
+For the most part this was OK, but some patches were larger than the space available to them so required finding a freed-up block of memory and relocating functions appropriately.

-Most keyboard routines have a matrix of keycap characters.
-For keycaps like SHIFT and ENTER there will be some code that represents the extended string.
-Setting the high bit of the character is a common technique, with the low bits representing an index into a table of addresses pointing to the string data.
-This was worked out but I had to compromise as the M5 has a lot more keys with non-ascii representations so I had to be creative with descriptions and techniques such as a common string for things like SHIFT.
+Most keyboard routines have a map of codes to keycap characters.
+For keycaps like SHIFT and ENTER there will be some extended value that represents the string.
+Setting the high bit of the character code is a common technique, with the low bits representing an index into a table of addresses pointing to the string data.
+I had to compromise on my chosen strings as the M5 has a lot more keys with extended representations so I had to be creative with descriptions and use techniques such as having a common string for things like SHIFT, which the M5 has 2 of.

-I'll assume that you don't expect that this all worked first time most of the time.
-It certainly didn't.
-But this keyboard stuff is a relatively well understood area for me so this time it did.

 From the title screen I could now press keys and have the game respond.
 I could get to instructions, the key remapper let me remap, and I could start the game.
 And what do you know, it worked!
 I was playing Chuckie Egg on the Sord!
 The graphics for the ducks (ostriches? hens? abominations?) were messed up, which led me onto another yakventure later, but it ran.

+I'll assume that you don't believe that this all worked first time most of the time.
+It certainly didn't.
+It was a learning process.

-I noticed that during keyboard remapping I wasn't allowed to use A or H as control keys.
-This was tested in Einychuk, and yes it's a source bug.
-It's because you hold Esc + A or H during the game to abort or hold, respectively.
+I noticed that during keyboard remapping I wasn't allowed to use A or H as movement keys.
+This was tested in Einychuk, and yes it's a bug there too.
+It's because you can hold Esc + A or H during the game to abort or hold, respectively.
 The remap code checks which keys are already assigned and doesn't let you use them for multiple inputs, even though initially the game has QAOP as the character control keys so it's evidently not a problem.
-The A & H keys aren't printed anywhere unlike the directions which are shown at the start screen.
+The Esc-keys aren't printed anywhere unlike the directions which are shown at the start screen.
 So nuking them in the key remap table by assigning an unused key code is perfectly fine and fixes that.

 Most ports won't be this simple.
 To reiterate again I've been _super_ lucky that the source program 'fits' into the destination memory map and doesn't do anything super funky.
 I'm doing a little dance now.
 BRB.

-So with the game essentially playable I have some to realise that the sound will be less fun to work on.
+So with the game essentially playable I have come to realise that the sound will be less than fun to work on.
 So I make an executive decision to ignore it for now and do some tidying up and look at the glitchy hen/ostrich/abomination bug.

 #### Tidy up some rough edges.

-Tidying up first I think I'd like my name in there.
+First off I think I'd like my name in there.
 I changed the data in the high score table to say something like:
 ```
 PORTED TO  1000
 SORD M5    1000